lndreviews/website/README.md

-# bitcoin-core-review-club
+# lnd-review-club

+This was a fork from https://github.com/bitcoin-core-review-club/website.
+Thanks to all the work!

-Simple Jekyll site for hosting the Bitcoin Core PR Review club at https://bitcoincore.reviews/.
+Simple Jekyll site for hosting the lnd PR Review club at https://lnd.reviews/.

 ## Development